shawngraham/ar-archaeology/workshop materials/3d model building with VSFM on the command line.md

 + You can now load Ryan's visaulsfm container by running:
 `$ docker run -i -t ryanfb/visualsfm /bin/bash`

+*warning: the first time you do this will take a _really_ long time.*

 *If you already have boot2docker and haven't updated to the new tools* proceed as you usually do:

 `$ boot2docker start`